BingleyPro/blender-practice/README.md

 # Blender Practice Models
 Here are some models I've made while practising Blender!
+If you like to preview any model in Blender, just download the respective **.blend** file and open it in any Blender 4.x version!

 ## Mug
 ![enter image description here](https://github.com/BingleyPro/blender-practice/blob/main/mug/mug_render.png?raw=true)